rust-lang/rfcs/text/3512-closure-move-bindings.md

 dbg!(foo); // the outer `foo` is still [1] because only the cloned copy was mutated
 ```

-The above may be simplified to `move(mut foo.clone())` as well.
-This simplification is only allowed
-when the transformation expression is a method call on the captured binding.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation